Welcome to another installment of Ask The Editor!

-It was frustrating just being ignored by the decision-makers, but when they started asking to be included on free trips, getting declined was enough to make him/her consult me.
+It was frustrating just being ignored by the decision-makers, but when they started proactively asking to be included on press trips, getting declined was enough to make him/her consult me.

 Q. I’ve been a travel blogger for a couple of years and still can’t seem to get invited on press trips – what gives?

 A. Oh dear.
 I’ll be as gentle as I can be, because I really enjoy reading your blog, but with even a quick glance it’s easy to see why you’re not getting the free trip invites.

 How can I put this…..your blog is…umm…vulgar?
 Yes, vulgar.
 You sprinkle your posts with curse-words like they were jimmies on an ice-cream cone.
 You use them as verbs, adjectives, adverbs, perjoratives, and sometimes as punctuation.